AryanKansagara/News-Aggregator-App/README.md

 -  **Search News** by keyword (press Enter or click search button)
 -  **Browse by Category** (Technology, Sports, Health, Business)
 -  **Load More** button to paginate results
 -  **Responsive Article Cards** with images, titles, descriptions, and links
--  Optional: Easy to extend with Dark/Light mode

 ---